 The Prairie Band Potawatomi Nation and the Natural Resources Conservation Service (NRCS) commemorated the approval of an Agricultural Conservation Easement Program – Wetland Reserve Easement (ACEP-WRE) contract on Monday, December 17, 2018, in an event held at the Prairie Band Casino & Resort.

 The contract approval marks a momentous event in Kansas; this is the first Tribal Wetland long-term contract established in Kansas, and one of only a handful throughout the United States.
-Prairie Band Potawatomi Nation has entered into a 30-year contract with NRCS to restore the functions and values of an existing wetland located on the Prairie Band Potawatomi Reservation.
+Prairie Band Potawatomi Nation has entered into a 30-year contract with NRCS to restore the functions and values of an existing wetland located on the Prairie Band Potawatomi Common Land.

 “The Prairie Band Potawatomi Nation is thankful for the opportunity to return this portion of land back to its natural wetland condition and for the area’s high potential to provide environmental education.
 We look forward to having our youth and the community visit the site and experience direct learning about the unique attributes a wetland provides for water resources and the environment,” said Joseph Rupnick, Prairie Band Potawatomi Nation Chairman.